 This co-requisite course will be taken concurrently with MATH 1333 and MATH 1343 in order to support and scaffold the student's comprehension of the materials.
 This course will provide a more in-depth discussion and practice on the essential skills (fundamental operations, linear equations, graphing, problem solving, exponents, quadratic equations, and inequalities) required for each lesson assigned in MATH 1333 and MATH 1343.
 This course is designed to support students as they take MATH 1333 and MATH 1343 and provide them structured extra time with an instructor to facilitate their learning and growth within the credited course.
 Students enrolled in this course need to be aware that their performance and progress in this SAI course will affect their final grade in the associated co-requisite course.
+This course is graded as "P" Pass or "F" Fail.

 MATH 0010 MATH CONCEPTS AND APPLICATIONS - SUPPLEMENTAL ACADEMIC INSTRUCTION (SAI) 0 hours This co-requisite course will be taken concurrently with MATH 1503 in order to support and scaffold the student's comprehension of the materials.
 This course will provide a more in-depth discussion and practice on the essential skills (such as basic concepts of arithmetic and algebra, applications of exponents and logarithms, topic is coordinate geometry, and elementary statistics) required for each lesson assigned in MATH 1503.
 This course is designed to support students as they take MATH 1503 and provide them structured extra time with an instructor to facilitate their learning and growth within the credited course.
 Students enrolled in this course need to be aware that their performance and progress in this SAI course will affect their final grade in the associated co-requisite course.
+This course is graded as "P" Pass or "F" Fail.